khoitd1997/Lcd_Driver/README.md

 - **Tivaware_Dep/**: This is the necessary stuffs pulled from TivaWare, defining pins used for the LCD needs macro from this folder
 - **tiva_utils/**: general utils stuffs like bit manipulations macros
 - **general_timer/**: this is a utility class used for timing various things, it uses wide timer 0 of the TivaC for timing purposes, the accuracy is probably in the range of 500 uS
+- **docs/**: contain documentation for the LcdDriver class
 - **src/**: this is where the lcd driver code resides
     - lcd_driver.cpp: the main functions of the LcdDriver class is defined here
     - lcd_driver.hpp: header file declaring the LcdDriver class
     - lcd_utils.cpp: defining utils functions of the LcdDriver class
     - main.cpp: serve as an example for how to use the LcdDriver class
     - lcd_include.hpp: contain timing information, commands and other constants and macros about the LCD

+## Example

+For examples of most of the features, check the main.cpp file in the src dir

 ## Adding and Using Custom Character